- Home

 The Issue

-When it rains, or when water flows over pavement (driveways), urban runoff is produced, which picks up household and automotive pollutants.
+When it rains or when water flows over pavement (driveways), urban runoff is produced, which picks up household and vehicle pollutants.
 These pollutants are eventually washed down storm drains and flow completely untreated into our local waterways.
-Toxic chemicals in many automotive and household products and can contribute to surface, groundwater and storm water contamination.
-Some of these chemicals include motor oil, antifreeze, battery acid, gasoline, car waxes/soap, paints, cleaners and pool chemicals.
+Toxic chemicals in many automotive and household products can contribute to surface, groundwater, and stormwater contamination.
+Some of these chemicals include motor oil, antifreeze, battery acid, gasoline, car waxes/soap, paints, cleaners, and pool chemicals.

-Help keep our waterways clean and pollutant-free by practicing the prevention measures down below!
+Help keep our waterways clean and pollutant-free by practicing the prevention measures below!

 Your Work Area

-When you're working on your car, place something below such as a tarp or drip pan (depending on the size of your work area) that can catch fluids or debris.
+When you're working on your car or truck, place something below, such as a tarp or drip pan (depending on the size of your work area), that can catch fluids or debris.
 If you notice that your car is leaking, place something under the leak to catch fluids and have the leak repaired as soon as possible.

 Brake Work

-Most brake pads contain copper, which wears off as the brake pads wear, and contribute to storm water pollution.
+Most brake pads contain copper, which wears off as the brake pads wear and contributes to stormwater pollution.
 Cleaning brake dust with a paper towel is recommended.
 You can also ask your auto parts supplier about no-copper or low-copper brake pads for your vehicle.

 Engine Cleaning and Degreasing